Clarissa Chun

-Clarissa Chun ’05, Olympic medalist, four-time U.S. Open champion and University of Colorado Colorado Springs alumna, has been named to the National Wrestling Hall of Fame’s Class of 2022.
-It is the first time that more than one female Distinguished Member has been selected, and Chun and McMann become the third and fourth female Distinguished Members, joining Tricia Saunders (2006) and Kristie Davis (2018).

-Clarissa Chun, a World champion and Olympic medalist for Team USA, past USA Wrestling Assistant Women’s National Coach, and current head coach of women’s wrestling at the University of Iowa, was among the inductees of the 2023 class of the National Federation of State High School Associations (NFHS) National High School Hall of Fame.
+In 2022, it marked the first time that more than one female was inducted into the National Wrestling Hall of Fame as a Distinguished Member, with Chun and Sara McMann becoming the third and fourth female Distinguished Members, joining fellow female wrestlers Tricia Saunders (2006) and Kristie Davis (2018).
+Chun was also among the inductees of the 2023 class of the National Federation of State High School Associations (NFHS) National High School Hall of Fame.